CodeYourFuture/js-exercises/week-9/Homework/mandatory/1-practice/2-code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+console.log(f1()) gives 10 as the value of x because it is global variable and function f1 can reach it.
+However, console.log(y) gives reference error as it is out of function block.

 ## Question 3